-Thank you for visiting The Brooklyn Club of The National Association of Negro Business and Professional Women's Clubs, Incorporated's website.
-You have entered a portal that has a stellar history, community service, and women dedicated to supporting each other.
-Our history dates back to 1944, when our illustrious National President, Ruth Handy, called 21 prominent African American women of Brooklyn to organize the Brooklyn Club.
-They included some of the first African American Public School Teachers, Doctors, Journalists, Funeral Directors, Social Workers, Music Teachers, other entrepreneurs.
+Thank you for visiting the Brooklyn Club of The National Association of Negro Business and Professional Women's Clubs, Incorporated.
+Affectionately know as the Brooklyn B&Ps our history dates back to 1944 when our illustrious National President and celebrated Brooklyn resident, Ruth Handy, called 21 prominent African-American women of Brooklyn to organize the Brooklyn Club.
+They included some of the first African-American Public School Teachers, Doctors, Journalists, Funeral Directors, Social Workers, Music Teachers and other Entrepreneurs.
 They received the national charter in November 1945 in Chicago at the National Convention.